popphp/pop-http/README.md

 });

 $promise->then(function(Response $response) {
-    // On success
-})->catch(function(Response $response)) {
+    // Do something on success })->catch(function(Response $response)) {
-    // On failure
-})->finally(function(Promise $promise) {
+    // Do something on failure })->finally(function(Promise $promise) {
     // Do something at the end
 });